AstroSheppard/WFC3-analysis/README.md

 Specifics are described in more detail in Sheppard et al, 2021.
 At it's core, this package uses marginalizes over instrumental models to retrieve physical transit depths (see Gibson 2014 and Wakeford 2016).
 It utilizes many great astronomy python packages, such as BATMAN (Kreidberg), Emcee (Foreman-Mackey), MC3 (Cubillos), KMPFIT, Astropy, and others.
 Additional credit goes to Hannah Wakeford, who got me started with IDL light curve fitting program templates back in 2016.

-This is a beta version which will be actively developed to make more user-friendly.
+This is a beta version which will be actively developed.